 Roughly from April until November is the best period to visit, of which June, July, August, September and October are the top months.
 That doesn’t mean that it never rains but according to statistics (and experience) this is the best period.
 However, it is possible to dive year round.
 In December the rainy season starts and there is more chance of bad weather.
 Mostly this bad weather doesn’t last long and there are often enough opportunities to dive.
 In case we really can’t go out on this side because of rough seas, we go by car to the other side of North-Sulawesi, rent a boat and dive in the strait of Lembeh.
 But this has never happened in the 20 years that we have been here now.

-Having said all this, we are usually closed from Christmas until the 1st of March.
+Having said all this, we are sometimes a few weeks closed in the period Decmber until March.
 We need time for proper maintenance on material and (wo)men any ways, so the best period is the one we can have potential bad weather.